NAFTA NAFTA

 Why would any government in its right mind sign such an agreement that so seriously undermines its own authority?

-1. Politicians get the bulk of their campaign contributions from corporations, and so they do what the corporations want.
+1. Politicians get the bulk of their campaign contributions from corporations and so they do what the corporations want.
 The large corporations are quite understandably wildly in favour of Chapter 11.

 2. The negotiators of the treaty were lawyers who are now in private boutique practice teaching corporations how to milk the Chapter 11 cow.
 They put the language in there on purpose so they could exploit it later.
 The politicians may not have realised how foolish they were being when they signed.

 3. Note that the major news media TV and newspapers have a conspiracy of silence of Chapter 11.
 Not a one has reported it.
 Not a one has explained what the free trade controversy is about.
-All they show are pictures of protestors and fire hoses as if the protests were a form of mindless violence.
+All they show are pictures of protesters and fire hoses as if the protests were a form of mindless violence.

 Books